 \subsubsection{Content Analysis}

-To understand the primary types of AI tools and their application tasks used by researchers in academic paper writing, this study conducts a systematic content analysis of the collected AI usage declarations.
+To understand the primary AI tools at the declaration level, additional tool mentions, and the tasks for which the tools were declared to be used, this study conducts a systematic content analysis of the collected AI usage declarations.
 First, the researchers designed a coding framework to categorize and code the main information in the declarations, including types of AI tools (e.g., ChatGPT, Grammarly) and specific tasks (e.g., grammar checking, sentence polishing, content generation).
 Furthermore, in the coding process, binary coding was applied to indicate the first author's language background and team composition, where 0 denotes negative cases and 1 denotes positive cases.